netinvent/command_runner/README.md

 command_runner can redirect stdout and stderr to files.

-Example (of course this also works with unix paths:
+Example (of course this also works with unix paths):

 ```bash
 exit_code, output = command_runner('dir', stdout='C:/tmp/command_result', stderr='C:/tmp/command_error'